pipphxntom/Aeonark_RFP/SETUP.md

 3. Add it to Replit Secrets as `RESEND_API_KEY`
 4. Email functionality will work automatically

+## OAuth Integration (Optional)

+Gmail and Slack integrations work automatically in development mode.
+For production use:

+### Gmail Integration
+1. Create Google Cloud project and enable Gmail API
+2. Set up OAuth 2.0 credentials
+3. Add `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` to Replit Secrets

+### Slack Integration
+1. Create Slack app with OAuth permissions
+2. Add redirect URLs for your domain
+3. Add `SLACK_CLIENT_ID` and `SLACK_CLIENT_SECRET` to Replit Secrets

+**Note**: Without these credentials, integrations show "Not Configured" status but the app works normally.

 ## Features

 - **AI Proposal Generation** - Upload RFPs and generate professional proposals